aria-ml/dataeval/docs/tutorials/index.md

 # Tutorials

-These tutorials demonstrate how to use DataEval to perform data analysis tasks using various detectors, metrics and workflows to assess the suitability of a dataset and/or model.
+These tutorials demonstrate how to use {term}`DataEval` to perform data analysis tasks using various detectors, metrics and workflows to assess the suitability of a dataset and/or model.

 In addition to viewing them in our documentation, these notebooks can also be opened in Google Colab to be used interactively!